Deltares/imod-python/docs/getting-started/installation.rst

-Below is the specification for an environment that should provide you with all the dependencies and requirements you need to build groundwater models with imod-python, and then some (for testing/development).
+Below is the specification for an environment that should provide you with all the dependencies and requirements you need to build groundwater models with iMOD Python, and then some (for testing/development).

 .. literalinclude:: ../../imod-environment.yml
    :language: yaml